Social media strategy and planning essentials

 5. There are key influencers in every social network

 Don’t underestimate the power of peer and/or influencer recommendation.

 For years retailers have known that customer ratings and reviews can increase conversion rates through the power of peer influence; feedback from another customer is typically seen as trustworthy.
 Expert endorsement also increases brand credibility.
-For example, in highly specialised tech markets like audio visual, the experts’ opinions are highly sought after and can make or break products.
+For example, in highly specialized tech markets like audio-visual, the experts’ opinions are highly sought after and can make or break products.

 Social media channels have influencers, from the obvious celebrities to self-made social stars like video bloggers.
 High street retailers often employ trending influencers to amplify their marketing messages.
 For example, Topshop worked with five rising Instagram stars to help shoot its London Fashion Week show.

 If you’re not part of their world, you’re not relevant.
 You risk losing mindshare to more socially aware competitors who are willing to be bold and innovative in their marketing campaigns.
 And if none of the key social influencers for your target audience are interested in your company and its products, it’s much harder to get your message across to the end customer.

 6. Reputations can be enhanced or destroyed on social networks

 There are good things that we can attribute to social media, primarily in terms of providing a voice to people and groups who previously struggled to be heard and of making information transparent and portable.
 However, it also amplifies the voice of discontent and vitriol is not uncommon.
 Jumping on angry bandwagons is also something that social seems to fuel periodically.

 The example below is from a genuine marketing campaign that the Aldi social team launched but it attracted a lot of negative tweets and trolling.